Theories for charge-driven nematicity in kagome metals: Discussion

 One can also consider the effect of finite stress fields on the system.
 The free energy of the problem after having integrated out the elastic deformations would correspond to a linear coupling between the stress field and the nematic operator $\mathbf{N}$.
 The presence of strain can induce a non-zero expectation value of $N_1$ and $N_2$, irrespective of the electronic effects previously discussed.
-The crucial role played by stress in stabilizing the nematic state seems to be in agreement with recent experimental findings \cite{Guo2023_arXiv} (see the SM for additional details regarding this calculation \cite{Suppl_mat}).
+The crucial role played by stress in stabilizing the nematic state seems to be in agreement with recent experimental findings \cite{Guo2024_NatPhys} (see the SM for additional details regarding this calculation \cite{Suppl_mat}).

 To conclude, we have derived two microscopic theories to explain the nematicity and the nematic fluctuations observed in vanadium-based kagome metals, starting from a purely electronic model of phenomenological inspiration.
 In one case, the nematic state is described as a zero-momentum d-wave charge Pomeranchuk instability, while in the other case, it is stabilized by the anisotropic character of the fluctuations of the $1 \times 4$ charge order observed in several experiments.
-The two mechanisms might be relevant in different regions of the phase diagram \cite{Zheng2022_Nat}, and diffusive scattering techniques can experimentally distinguish them.
-The correlation between nematicity and superconductivity observed in the kagome metals \cite{Sur2023_NatComm} suggests that charge fluctuations might play a role in forming the superconducting pairs \cite{Tian2024_arXiv}, making this class of compounds complementary to the iron pnictides.
+The two mechanisms might be relevant in different regions of the phase diagram \cite{Zheng2022_Nat}, and diffusive scattering techniques, which are sensitive to the spatial/momentum distribution of the fluctuations \cite{Chen2022_PRL}, might rule out the mechanism of nematicity driven by the $1 \times 4$ charge fluctuations.
+This way, the d-wave charge Pomeranchuk instability would remain the most likely candidate to explain the nematic character of the state.
+The correlation between nematicity and superconductivity observed in the kagome metals \cite{Sur2023_NatComm} suggests that charge fluctuations might play a role in forming the superconducting pairs \cite{Tian2024_arXiv}.
+This finding not only adds to our understanding of superconductivity but also highlights the complementary nature of the kagome metals to the iron pnictides, where superconductivity is believed to be related to spin fluctuations.
+From the methodological point of view, the spin- (charge-) fermion model that describes the interaction of the electrons at the Fermi surface with the spin (charge) fluctuations in the iron-based superconductors (kagome metals) cannot be derived at the random phase approximation level, but have to be supplied by the Aslamazov-Larkin diagrams.
+Moreover, while the iron-based superconductors likely show a spin-driven nematicity that breaks a $\mathbb{Z}_2$ Ising symmetry, the kagome metals likely show a charge-driven nematicity that breaks a $\mathbb{Z}_3$ Potts symmetry, see Tab.~\ref{table:nem}.
+A part from the one-dimensional charge-fluctuation scenario, we have identified another mechanism for the onset of nematicity in the kagome metals related to a symmetry breaking of the d-wave charge Pomeranchuk kind, which reminds the orbital-driven nematicity of the iron pnictides.